Gavin Guo (国振)

 The Historical Pattern

+The Industrial Revolution wiped out manual labor jobs but created factories, railroads, and entire new industries.
+Computers automated paperwork but spawned software engineering, web design, and data analysis roles.
 The pattern is clear: big tech shifts displace workers in the short term, but they succeed when they generate net new opportunities.
 AI has to follow that script, or we’re in trouble.

 The Entry-Level Crisis

+AI is already automating routine tasks in manufacturing, data entry, customer service, and even some creative fields.
+Entry-level jobs are vanishing.
 Recent reports show that 14% of workers have already been displaced by AI, with the hit landing hardest on younger and mid-career folks in tech and creative sectors.
-Economists are estimating that 6% to 7% of U.S. jobs could be fully replaced if AI keeps rolling out widely.

 But it’s not inevitable doom.
-If done right, AI could free people up for more interesting roles—things like overseeing AI systems, designing ethical frameworks, or building entirely new businesses around personalized tech.
+If done right, AI could free people up for more interesting roles—overseeing AI systems, designing ethical frameworks, or building entirely new businesses.
 The industry needs to invest in that transition: retraining programs, new skill development, and incentives for companies to create rather than just cut.
+Without it, we’ll end up with widespread unemployment, where the gains go to shareholders while everyone else struggles.

 Economic Velocity Matters

-It’s not just about jobs, though.
+It’s not just about jobs.
 AI has to make the economy hum more efficiently, getting money to flow faster and more broadly.
-Velocity of money—the speed at which dollars change hands—matters because a stagnant economy where wealth piles up at the top kills growth.
+Velocity of money matters because a stagnant economy where wealth piles up at the top kills growth.
+AI could supercharge this by optimizing supply chains, predicting trends, and enabling quicker, smarter transactions.

 The Inequality Trap

 The catch?
 Without careful design, AI will widen inequality.
 The benefits could flow mostly to those who own the tech or have the skills to use it, leaving others behind.
-In developing countries, lack of infrastructure might mean they miss out entirely, exacerbating global divides.
+We’ve seen this with previous tech waves: innovation drives growth, but if the spoils aren’t shared, it leads to polarization.

 The Stakes